[UPDATE: December 2014. In keeping with the times, we’ve added a couple more board games for adults that you might enjoy.]

-Battle of the Sexes was first published in 1997, and it pits men versus women in a no holds barred game of knowledge to determine once and for all whom the superior sex actually is.
+Battle of the Sexes was first published in 1997, and it pits men versus women in a no-holds-barred game of knowledge to determine once and for all who the superior sex actually is.
 As with most board games, the object is to move your piece from one end to the other.
 Along the way, you will answer questions about the opposite sex to test your knowledge and determine placement.

 Rockstar Rehab is one of the first games on this list that isn’t at all appropriate for children.
 While the others had qualities that might’ve seemed appropriate for children of a higher intelligence level, this is just pure debauchery.
 With a simple roll of the dice, you can live the life of a rock star, bad decisions and all.
 This includes going to exclusive nightclubs, VIP house parties, and even ending up in jail.
 Put the kids away, and have a good time.

-Any game that is specially recommended for bachelorette parties is probably not a good idea to introduce to your children.
+Any game that is especially recommended for bachelorette parties is probably not a good idea to introduce to your children.
 Such is the case with What?
 Girls Night Edition, a classic and naughty twist on an old favorite.
 The object: answer three types of questions consisting of General, fill-in-the-blank, and “sticky situation.”
-Girls can be as honest (or not-honest) as they want, but the goal is to fool your friends so they can’t guess the answer.
+Girls can be as honest (or not honest) as they want, but the goal is to fool your friends so they can’t guess the answer.

 NFL Rush Zone